LALM-as-a-Judge: Benchmarking Large Audio-Language Models for Safety Evaluation in Multi-Turn Spoken Dialogues: Discussion

 \paragraph{The central lesson: spoken-dialogue safety evaluation is end-to-end.} What appears to be a single choice, i.e., which judge to use, is in practice a pipeline decision: model family, modality, transcription source, and prompting jointly determine whether evaluation is sensitive to mild unsafe turns, specific about severity, and stable across turn position.
 Treating any component as incidental can move the system to a qualitatively different operating point, including regimes that fail on particular categories or turn positions.

-\paragraph{Why models differ: audio encoding, adaptation, and decoding may shape the metrics.} All three LALM judges (i) encode speech, (ii) adapt or fuse it with text tokens, and (iii) rely on a text-decoder backbone to produce the final score.
+\paragraph{Why models differ: audio encoding, adaptation, and decoding may shape the metrics.} For the original three open LALM judges, each system (i) encodes speech, (ii) adapts or fuses it with text tokens, and (iii) relies on a text-decoder backbone to produce the final score.
 This suggests the differences in where each architecture places its information bottleneck may map to $\mathrm{Sens}$, $\mathrm{Spec}$, and PB.
 MERaLiON’s design aggressively compresses audio (e.g., $\times 15$ token compression in its audio pathway), which shortens the effective context length and plausibly reduces attention drift across turns, which is consistent with low PB$_\text{spec}$ in audio-only, but such compression can blur fine-grained lexical and prosodic cues.
 Flamingo uses a resampling-style audio interface that maps variable-length audio into a small token set.
 This might help stability for ordering (very low PB$_\text{spec}$ in multimodality), but in audio-only mode the same bottleneck must also carry safety recognition burden, aligning with its notably lower $\mathrm{Sens}$ there.
 Qwen benefits in $\mathrm{Spec}$ when audio is fused with transcriptions, but its higher PB$_\text{sens}$ in the fused setting suggests that multimodal fusion and longer effective sequences can amplify PB effects.
 Finally, the transcription-only LLaMA avoids the audio pathway altogether, which likely explains its high $\mathrm{Sens}$ under safe transcriptions, but also its pronounced PB when long dialogue context competes for attention.

+\paragraph{Expanded LALM coverage sharpens the architectural interpretation.} The added LALMs show that the important distinction is not simply open versus closed or text-only versus multimodal, but how a judge allocates authority between lexical and acoustic evidence.
+Qwen2.5-Omni behaves as an audio-dominant detector: audio improves $\mathrm{Sens}$, yet the same configuration has weak $\mathrm{Spec}$, suggesting that it notices unsafe evidence without reliably mapping it onto severity order.
+Gemini is conservative: it changes little across modalities and retains high $\mathrm{Spec}$ on clean inputs, but its gains over text are small.
+MiniCPM is the clearest negative case, where access to audio does not recover either detection or ordering.
+These regimes support reporting model, modality, and operating point jointly, not naming a ``best'' judge.

 \paragraph{Whisper transcription is a lossy bottleneck.} A common instinct is to transcribe and judge from transcriptions.
 Our results show that even the high-quality Whisper model changes the operating point: Whisper-based transcriptions reduce LLaMA’s $\mathrm{Sens}$ from 0.457 (GT) to 0.282-0.288 while largely preserving $\mathrm{Spec}$ (0.918-0.924).
 As earlier results indicate the TTS-induced WER bias in negligible ($0.09\%$ at most), this behavior is consistent with sparse-trigger dependence: safety-relevant tokens are few, so small transcription errors can erase the very evidence the decoder needs to lower the score, producing false negatives without fully destroying rank-ordering among the cases it still recognizes.
 The non-monotonic differences between Whisper-Large and Whisper-Base across some LALM settings further indicate that average WER does not capture which words were wrong or how turn structure was altered.